Monthly Archives: April 2015

 See also Resurrection, 1584-94 by El Greco, and El Greco’s Resurrection: Ahead of its Time: “El Greco considered spiritual expression to be more important than public opinion and it was in this way that he developed a unique style … as one of the great geniuses of Western art.”

-The lower image is courtesy of Easter – Wikipedia, the free encyclopedia.
+The lower image is courtesy of Easter – Wikipedia.

 Re: Isaac Asimov.
 The quotes – including the summary of the Gospel of Matthew – are from Asimov’s Guide to the Bible (Two Volumes in One), Avenel Books (1981), at pages 896-97 and 932-33.